BellezaEmporium/galaxy-integration-ead/README.md

 ## Kudos

 - [@imLinguin](https://github.com/imLinguin) for helping me on the EA login logic & various hints
-- [@Nutzzz](https://github.com/Nutzzz) for describing me the IS file decryption and testing the plugin on various aspects.
+- [@Nutzzz](https://github.com/Nutzzz) for describing me the IS file decryption and testing the plugin on various aspects
 - [The Playnite community](https://github.com/JosefNemec/Playnite), you guys rock !
 - All the plugin testers
 - The GOG Cafe / Wing of GOG Discord servers